UrsaDK/JSONav/README.md

      To use this method you would have to be comfortable in a Terminal, as you might be required to diagnose and repair any potential build issues.

-     The following set commands should get you started:
+     The following set of commands should get you started:

          git clone https://github.com/UmkaDK/JSONav.git
          bundle install